3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: Experiments and Evaluation

 \subsection{Implementation details}

-\textbf{3D ground-truth generation.}~The 3D ground-truth is generated with the single-view annotations (here we use head annotations) and the cross-view correspondence.
-Suppose the same person's corresponding annotations in $M$ views ($M N$) are $\{(x_j, y_j)\}, j\in\{1, 2, ..., M\}$, their corresponding 3D coordinates are denoted as $\{W_j\} = \{{{\cal P}_j}((x_j, y_j, h))\}$ where the height $h$ is not known.
-Considering the projection correspondence, the 3D coordinate of the person's head $W=[X, Y, Z]^T$ can be obtained \abc{by finding the height $h$ that minimizes the spread of the projected head positions from all views,}
+\textbf{3D ground-truth generation.}~The 3D ground-truth is generated with the single-view annotations (here we use head annotations) and the cross-view correspondence, \zqq{which are already available in the multi-view counting datasets}.
+Suppose the same person's corresponding annotations in $M$ views ($M N$) are $\{(x_j, y_j)\}$, $j\in\{1, 2, ..., M\}$, their corresponding 3D coordinates are denoted as $\{W_j\} = \{{{\cal P}_j}((x_j, y_j, h))\}$ where the height $h$ is not known.
+Considering the projection correspondence, the 3D coordinate of the person's head $W=[X, Y, Z]^T$ can be obtained by finding the height $h$ that minimizes the spread of the projected head positions from all views,